Shades of Astbury Village, Cheshire. The Cartwright's Family Tomb lies in the grounds of St Mary's Church which you can see in the distance.

 Before he met Mary Cartwright, Joseph had married 28 year old Charlotte Smith on 17 Feb 1792 in Nottingham.
 She was the daughter of William Smith of Nottingham who became both Mayor and Sheriff in his time.
 They had 4 children - Daft Smith Churchill, born on 6 March 1793, and christened on 3 April 1793 at St Mary Gate Independent, Nottingham.
 His christian name was the maiden name of his maternal great-grandmother, Mary Daft.
 Edmund Churchill 1794-1806 who died young, and Isabella Hannah Churchill, born in 1795.
 Their 4th child was Hannah Charlotte Churchill who was born on 17 April 1802, and christened on 20 April.
 Joseph's wife Charlotte died that year, and Joseph found himself the father of three very young children (Isabella Hannah had died in infancy)

-Daft Churchill had married Esther Cheetham on 22 October 1817 at St Michael's Church, Ashton-Under-Lyne.
+Mary Cartwright's step-son, Daft Smith Churchill, had married Esther Cheetham on 22 October 1817 at St Michael's Church, Ashton-Under-Lyne.
 Esther was born on 11 September 1793 at Newton, Cheshire, daughter of George Cheetham, a cotton spinner.
 Daft and Esther had 9 children : Charlotte Anne Churchill 1819-1837, Joseph Fleetwood Churchill 1820-1823, George Cheetham Churchill 1822-1906, Sarah Churchill 1823-1900, William Smith Churchill 1826-1914, Joseph Fleetwood Churchill 1827–1880, Isabella Churchill 1829-1862, Marianne Churchill 1831-1912, and Frank Churchill 1835-1854.
 Esther and Daft lived in Sneinton, Nottingham, and Daft followed in his father's footsteps by working for the family hosiery business, and for the St Marygate Chapel.

 enough to hear the sad news of her stepson Daft.
-She passed away in January 1826, aged 54, and is buried at St Stephens, Sneinton.
+She passed away on January 9,1826, aged 54, and is buried at St Stephens, Sneinton.

 John Cartwright 1774 - 1786

 John was the only son of Thomas and Ellen Cartwright.
-Named after his paternal grandfather, he was born on 25 May 1774, but died 12 years later, and was buried on 19 May 1786.
+Named after his paternal grandfather, he was baptized on 25 May 1774, but died 12 years later, and was buried on 19 May 1786.
 He lies in the Cartwright Family Tomb outside the beautiful stained-glass west window.
-The inscription reads as follows: "Also JOHN son of THOMAS and ELLEN / CARTWRIGHT of Old House Green / who died established in the faith / of our Lord Jesus Christ May / 11th 1786 aged 12.
+The inscription reads as follows: "Also JOHN son of THOMAS and ELLEN / CARTWRIGHT of Old House Green / who died established in the faith / of our Lord Jesus Christ May / 11th 1786 aged 12".
 Had he lived, he would, presumably have been the main beneficiary of his father's Will.

 Strangely, there is no reference in Thomas' Will of his daughters.
 There are numerous bequeaths to nephews and nieces but no mention of Elizabeth being his main beneficiary and of what he left to Mary, Ellen, and Judith.
 Presumably this was all sorted in other documents.
 We know of Elizabeth's inheritance because of National Archive documents that are freely available.
 With no census records until 1841, these are invaluable sources of information to add to Bishops Transcripts and other BMD resources.
 They alone confirmed to me that it was the Cartwrights who owned and lived at Ramsdell long before my family the Lowndes.
 None more so than the following from the Baker Wilbraham Collection held by Cheshire Archives and Local Studies.